Can President Trump Really Tweet A Highly Classified Satellite Photo? Yep, He Can

 "Anyone else who revealed it would be sitting in Leavenworth prison, serving out a prison term," Klingner says.

 But in the world of classified secrets, the president of the United States has absolute power.
-"The classification system for national security information is not based in a law, it derives from the president's own status as commander-in-chief of the armed forces," says Steven Aftergood, who studies government secrecy at the Federation of American Scientists.
+"The classification system for national security information is not based in a law, it derives from the president's own status as commander in chief of the armed forces," says Steven Aftergood, who studies government secrecy at the Federation of American Scientists.

-The rules about classification are laid out in very detailed presidential orders as part of a system run by the executive branch, and President Trump is the boss.
+The rules about classification are laid out in very detailed presidential orders as part of a system run by the executive branch, and Trump is the boss.

 "He therefore has the authority to decide unilaterally what will be disclosed, what will be declassified and what will not," Aftergood says.